esbenp/esbenp.github.io/_posts/2015-07-31-implementing-before-after-middleware.markdown

 ### A quick example

 <p>
-    The below example has two different middleware layers: a before and after.
+    The below example has two different middleware layers: a before and an after.
     The object we pass through our pipeline is a simple object with an array.
     Each actor that interacts with the object will log itself in the array.
 </p>